 The algae- and barnacle-busting tools of the trade are fairly simple: To clean a hull, Peterson uses what he describes as industrial-sized abrasive pads that vary in coarseness, brushes and scrapers.
 Basic maintenance involves checking and replacing sacrificial zinc anodes — highly active metals that corrode instead of the underwater metal parts they protect.

 Scuba diving certification, or at least a surface-supplied air system, are also essential.
-Hull cleaning in the chilly San Francisco Bay, where both Peterson and Neil are based, is a year-round job, but water temperatures can dip to 50 degrees Fahrenheit during the winter.
+Boat hull cleaning in the chilly San Francisco Bay, where both Peterson and Neil are based, is a year-round job, but water temperatures can dip to 50 degrees Fahrenheit during the winter.
 A wetsuit or a drysuit is a standard uniform to combat the elements.

 Risks and Rewards